Zick3223/ananas_pie/README.md

 # ananas_pie

 Hello!
-Inside this brunch is the recipe for a great pineapple pie!
+Inside this branch is the recipe for a great pineapple pie!
 Good luck with your cooking!